How to Spot and Prevent Gum Disease

 - Loose teeth

-It is vital at the first sign of any of these symptoms to visit your dentist as soon as possible to get early treatment and stop gum disease before it becomes a real problem.
+It is vital at the first sign of any of these symptoms to visit your dentist in Temple Terrace as soon as possible to get early treatment and stop gum disease before it becomes a real problem.

 The main cause of gum disease is poor oral hygiene.
 If you don’t properly look after your teeth then the sugars and acids in food combine with naturally occurring bacteria in the mouth to form plaque on the teeth.